 If you ask the oracle if the device is easier to use now, the oracle will also say yes.
 Using the device indeed requires no effort now.
 The fact that it requires no effort because there's nothing to do but stare at it is not the oracle's concern.

-Of course, the oracle doesn’t want a device that doesn’t do anything, and they are perfectly aware of that.
-If you ask the oracle whether they like it or not, they’ll say no. If you ask the oracle whether they find it useful or not, they’ll say no. However, if you ask the oracle whether they’d buy it, the oracle may say yes — what, you don’t buy useless things that you don’t need and will never use?
+Of course, the oracle doesn't want a device that doesn't do anything, and they are perfectly aware of that.
+If you ask the oracle whether they like it or not, they'll say yes, because it looks pretty, even though they might otherwise think it's the most useless piece of junk ever built.
+If you ask the oracle whether they find it useful or not, they'll say no. However, if you ask the oracle whether they'd buy it, the oracle may say yes -- what, you don't buy useless things that you don't need and will never use?
 Of course, whether they will buy it or not is a different matter.
-If it’s useless, they probably won’t buy it unless they’re on a spending spree.
+If it's useless, they probably won't buy it unless they're on a spending spree.

 The oracle knows exactly what it wants.
 But if you ask it what it wants, all you get is an endless, incomprehensible rant, because it's not a yes-or-no question, and the oracle's mind can't handle that right now.